danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * However, the hash table index also **has limitations**:
     * The **hash table must fit in memory**, so if you have a very large number of keys, you’re out of luck.
 In principle, you could maintain a hash map on disk, but unfortunately it is **difficult to make an on-disk hash map perform well**.
 It requires a `lot of random access I/O, it is expensive to grow when it becomes full`, and hash collisions require fiddly logic [5].
     * **Range queries are not efficient**.
-For example, you cannot easily scan over all keys between `kitty00000` and `kitty99999` you’d have to look up each key individu‐ ally in the hash maps.
+For example, you cannot easily scan over all keys between `kitty00000` and `kitty99999` you’d have to look up each key individually in the hash maps.

 ### SSTables and LSM-Trees